wellcomecollection/amplify/docs/setup.md

 You'll need to obtain a set of credentials from google to use these APIs.
 See instructions [here](https://cloud.google.com/vision/docs/setup).
 You'll need to authorise that set of credentials to use the Vision and Natural Language APIs.

+In the `.env` file, the `GOOGLE_APPLICATION_CREDENTIALS` variable should be the full path to the file on your local machine.

 ### Worldcat

 The worldcat API requires a key.
 Obtain this by...
 TODO